Boeing close to fixing Dreamliner battery: source

-NEW DELHI (Reuters) - Boeing Co (BA.N) has found a way to fix battery problems on its grounded 787 Dreamliner jets that involves increasing the space between the lithium ion battery cells, a source familiar with the U.S. company’s plans told Reuters.
+NEW DELHI (Reuters) - Boeing Co (BA.N) has found a way to fix battery problems with its grounded 787 Dreamliner jets which involves increasing the space between cells, a source familiar with the U.S. company’s plans told Reuters.

 “The gaps between cells will be bigger.
 I think that’s why there was overheating,” said the source, who declined to be identified because the plans are private.